 You may be asked to give a statement to the police, and even to the driver’s insurance company, shortly after the accident happened.
 While you should be truthful about the situation, do not volunteer information beyond the immediate question, and do not claim or accept any responsibility for the accident, as it could hinder your ability to later claim the compensation you are owed.

 You are not required to speak to another party’s insurance company or insurance adjuster.
 Most of the time, it will be in your best interest to speak to your own pedestrian accident lawyer first before deciding what statement, if any, to provide to the liable party’s insurance.
 Do not let them bully you into giving a statement, as it is likely they will be trying to use it to pin some contributory negligence on you and get the case thrown out.

-An Alexandria pedestrian accident lawyer from Regan Zambri Long can evaluate your case and provide the legal counsel you need to successfully navigate your personal injury claim and recover a fair settlement.
+An experienced pedestrian accident attorney from Regan Zambri Long can evaluate your case and provide the legal counsel you need to successfully navigate your pedestrian accident claim and recover a fair settlement.